-This document details KSA's Cloud First Policy which is a policy that covers Governmental as well as semi-Governmental entities (as specified in the "Scope of the policy" section).
-The goal is to accelerate the adoption of Cloud computing services by mandating these entities to consider Cloud options when making new IT investment decisions.
+This document details KSA's" Cloud First Policy" which is a policy that covers Governmental entities (as specified in the "Scope of the policy" section).
+The goal is to accelerate the adoption of Cloud computing services by directing these entities to consider Cloud options when making new IT investment decisions.
+The private sector is encouraged to follow the same exercise by having an internal CFP.